 When it comes to government agencies, they usually have their own claims adjustment offices due to the fact that they see so many claims.

-Lawsuits that are against government agencies that find their way in court usually end up with a larger settlement because the courts know they have more money.
+Lawsuits against the government agencies that find their way in court usually end up with a larger settlement because the courts know they have lots of money.

 Insurance Adjusters can be Replaced by an Attorney

 It is important to remember that many insurance companies are often hiring attorneys as litigation specialists, claims managers and insurance adjusters.

 Some of the highest-ranking insurance company executives including; Claims Director and Chief Claims Officer are usually lawyers with lots of legal experience.

 An attorney will discount the value of your claim and will attempt to quickly offer the claimant a settlement much lower than it is worth just like an insurance adjuster.